thejsway/thejsway/manuscript/chapter04.md

 ## The `while` loop

-A `while` look lets you repeat code while a certain condition is true.
+A `while` loop lets you repeat code while a certain condition is true.

 ### Example